 The conference is hosted by the USC Edward R. Roybal Institute on Aging.

-Murali Nair, an affiliate faculty member of the USC Roybal Institute, speaks at the Los Angeles Times Festival of Books.
+Murali Nair, an affiliate faculty member of the USC Roybal Institute, spoke at the Los Angeles Times Festival of Books.

 Dr. Chui is internationally recognized for her research in Alzheimer disease and vascular cognitive impairment.